DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

-In this section, we conduct comprehensive experiments to evaluate our proposed method, \emph{DexSinGrasp}, in both simulation and real-world tasks.
-Through these experiments, we aim to address the following key questions: (1) How effective and efficient is our method for grasping in clutter environments?
-(2) How does our method generalize to different objects and tasks?
+In this section, we conduct comprehensive experiments to evaluate our proposed method, DexSinGrasp, in both simulation and real-world tasks.
+Through these experiments, we aim to address the following key questions: (1) How effective and efficient is our method for grasping in SNCs?
+(2) How does our method generalize to different spatial arrangements?
 (3) How effective is our clutter arrangement curriculum learning?
-(4) How does our method perform on real-world tasks?
+(4) How does our method generalize to different object geometries?
+(5) How does finger dexterity affect singulation and grasping performance in SNCs?
+(6) How does our method perform on real-world tasks?